nathanday/Intonation/README.md

 compare how the same intervals in these different systems sound, generate new intervals not available to us with our modern tuning.
-Even if you are not interested in alternative tuning systems you can use a just intonation tuning to understantn why the intervals we are trying to aproximate with our modern tuning sound the way they do, Intonation gives you different graphical representations to help you visualise what is going on, what the intervals look like as waves, where they lie in the natural harmonic
+Even if you are not interested in alternative tuning systems you can use a just intonation tuning to understand why the intervals we are trying to aproximate with our modern tuning sound the way they do, Intonation gives you different graphical representations to help you visualise what is going on, what the intervals look like as waves, where they lie in the natural harmonic